fair-research/bdbag/README.md

 ### Dependencies

 * [Python 2.7](https://www.python.org/downloads/release/python-2711/) is the minimum Python version required.
-* The code and dependencies are currently compatible with Python 3.
+* The code and dependencies are also compatible with Python 3, versions 3.3 through 3.6.

 ### Installation
-The latest *bdbag* version is available on PyPi and can be installed using `pip`:
+The latest *bdbag* release is available on PyPi and can be installed using `pip`:

 ```sh
 pip install bdbag